-View of the floor of the dressing room (apoditerium) of the Roman Bath.
+View of the floor of the changing room (apodyterium) of the Roman Bath.
 Note the black and white triangular tiles that have been set into the plaster of the subflooring.
-On the right side of the image the impressions of now-disappeared tiles are visible.
+On the right side of the image, the impressions of now-disappeared tiles are visible.

 Note the remnants of red, green, and yellow frescos on the walls.
 The frescos and the flooring date to Herod's day.